NUARIG/competitions/README.md

 # Prerequesites

 Installing Competitions requires certain configurations.
-  -A shibboleth IDP for these configuration
+  * A shibboleth IDP for these configuration
-  -Storage should be configured locally or with AWS.
+  * Storage should be configured locally or with AWS.
-    -It is possible to user other services, but more changes will be necessary.
+    - It is possible to user other services, but more changes will be necessary.
-  -Mailcatcher(https://mailcatcher.me) is used in the development environment for emails.
+  * Mailcatcher(https://mailcatcher.me) is used in the development environment for emails.

 # Installation